fum-cs/fds/docs/intro-linear-algebra.md

 \end{bmatrix}
 $$

-The $p$ values along the diagonal are the **pivots** also known as basic variables of the matrix.
+The $$p$$ values along the diagonal are the **pivots** also known as basic variables of the matrix.
 An important remark about the pivots, is that they indicate which vectors are linearly independent in the matrix, once the matrix has been reduced to the row echelon form.

 There are three *elementary transformations* in Gaussian Elimination that when combined, allow simplifying any system to its row echelon form: